Keyword Assisted Topic Models: The Base

 \subsection{Model Interpretation}

 To interpret the fitted \keyATM, we focus on two quantities of interest.
 The topic-word distribution represents the relative frequency of words for each topic, characterizing the topic content.
 The document-topic distribution represents the proportions of topics for each document, reflecting the main themes of the document.
-We show how to compute these quantities from the collapsed Gibbs sampler.